Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Approach

 \subsection{Augment and Prune}

 Inspired by~\citet{wang2022rationale}, which shows that the generated rationale chains are of comparable quality to the human-annotated ones, we aim to automatically generate the rationale chains to augment the candidate exemplars.
 Given $m$ fixed rationale chains $C = \{c_1, c_2, ..., c_m\}$, a question $q$, we ask the large language model $\mathcal{G}$ to generate $k$ rationale chains for each $q$.
+A larger k can form a larger pool and some post-processes can be done to improve the quality of the pool.
+Considering the cost and efficiency, we choose $k=1$ for our experiments.
 Our method works well even without $C$ (i.e., $m=0$), which is based on zero-shot prompting.
 Then we prune those incorrect ones out and only keep those with the correct final answer.
 In other words, the final answer should be consistent with the ground-truth answer.
 After pruning, we obtain a pool of $K$ high-quality exemplars.